 Once a student is notified of his/her placement, he/she MUST contact the specified contact person at the practicum site within two weeks to schedule an interview.
 Most sites require an interview to which students should bring an up-to-date curriculum vitae.
 Some placements require criminal or other background checks, substance abuse screening, and/or health status/immunization confirmation.
+The Veteran's Affairs (VA) hospitals in Miami and West Palm beach require a Trainee Qualifications and Credentials Verification Letter (TQCVL) letter from the Office of Clinical Training (OCT), which will require students matched to a VA to submit confidential health information to the OCT and allow the OCT to disclose this information to the VA.
+For more information about the TQCVL process, please carefully review the Practicum Handbook located on the COP student resources webpage at https://psychology.nova.edu/students/current-students.html.
 Students should also ask each site about what they consider appropriate dress standards.